 Day Two departs from Piropiro Flats towards the impressive swing bridge at Maramataha, the longest of the trails 8 large suspension bridges, and continues to the old Waione cookhouse.
 After passing the Ongarue Spiral - another highlight of the second day - get ready for 12 kms of enjoyable, mostly-flat riding along old logging roads to the Ongarue carpark.
 Features of the afternoon is the 90 meter suspension bridge over Mangatukutuku Stream and a reconstructed timber trestle bridge at Goat Creek.
 If you haven't arranged a collection, a further 7 km of gravel road will take you into Ongarue.

-Whilst this trail can be ridden in either direction, riding from South to North makes it a significantly more challenging ride (due to the elevation gain).
+Whilst this trail can be ridden in either direction, riding the reverse direction makes it a significantly more challenging ride (due to the elevation gain).
 Keen cyclists can knock off the trail in a day, but those looking for a more leisurely trip should take two.
-This is a brilliant ride, full of history from logging days gone by.
+This is a brilliant ride, full of history from logging days gone by, and the many information boards telling the history of the area add another reason for taking your time on the journey.